All Episodes

 I don't know that she has to be, in my opinion.

-You know, the name itself, I think unfortunately, no, no, I mean um that the American people will will will just ride right along with that, at least the Democrats in the state of New York would.
+You know, the name itself, I think unfortunately that the American people will just ride right along with that.

-Hillary's a carpet bagger.
+Hillary's a carpetbagger.

-She's from Illinois, but she's not not Chicago, Park Ridge.
+She's from Illinois, but she's not Chicago, Park Ridge, by way of Yale, Wellesley, and Arkansas.

 Right.

-Well, unfortunately, I don't think any selection they're going to make has anything to do with qualifications to to aid the American people.
+Well, unfortunately, I don't think any selection they're going to make has anything to do with qualifications to aid the American people.

 I think it has only to do with those two things.

-Uh so you think it's automatic she's going to get it?
+So you think it's automatic she's going to get it?

 No, not necessarily, but I think they're looking for someone who will do those two things for the party, and that's the only qualifications anyone needs to have.